BBC-Data-Unit/lockdown-gambling/README.md

 * Milton Keynes Citizen: [As online gambling soars in Milton Keynes, here's what will happen if you're still betting after one hour](https://www.miltonkeynes.co.uk/business/consumer/online-gambling-soars-milton-keynes-heres-what-will-happen-if-youre-still-betting-after-one-hour-2860587) *21 May 2020*
 * Northampton Chronicle & Echo: [Online gambling increases in Northampton during lockdown - and gamblers are spending more time and money, according to new report](https://www.northamptonchron.co.uk/health/online-gambling-increases-northampton-during-lockdown-and-gamblers-are-spending-more-time-and-money-according-new-report-2861009) *21 May 2020*
 * Bolton News: [Bolton top five in the UK for internet searches for casinos online](https://www.theboltonnews.co.uk/news/18473670.bolton-top-five-uk-internet-searches-casinos-online/) *26 May 2020*
+* This is Lancashire: [Bolton top five in the UK for internet searches for casinos online](https://www.thisislancashire.co.uk/news/18473670.bolton-top-five-uk-internet-searches-casinos-online/) *26 May 2020*

 ## Get the data